/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 3,300 km

-Canterbury (UK) to Brindisi
+From Canterbury in UK to Brindisi in Italy

 Eurovelo 6 From the Atlantic to the Black Sea